 Aside from blocking all the attacks, some other ways Sucuri protects your website are:

 - Its antivirus package monitors your website every 4 hours to ensure your website is free from potential vulnerabilities and malware.

 - It keeps track of everything that happens on your site, including file changes, last login, failed login attempts, and more…

 - It allows you to conduct server-side scanning to protect your website from compromised and server-level infections.

-Looking at it’s security features, JetPack continuously monitors your site, guarding it from brute force login attacks, spam, and malicious malware injections.
+Looking at its security features, JetPack continuously monitors your site, guarding it against brute force login attacks, spam, and malicious malware injections.
 It also notifies you when it detects that your website has gone down.